paigeadelethompson/paigeadelethompson/content/posts/icmp_pt2.md

 {{< / highlight >}}

 #### IPv4 egress UDP ports
+Ports `67`, `53`, `137` can be omitted if the point is to ensure that no egress traffic will ever be destined unencrypted protocols.
+With this particular ruleset they are limited to the following destinations:
+- `169.254.0.0/16`
+- `10.0.0.0/8`
+- `172.16.0.0/12`
+- `192.168.0.0/16`

+Port `5353` is used for `mDNS`.
+It can be safely omitted, but it is useful for enumeration of hostnames on local networks (zeroconf).
+Currently mDNS doesn't use any encryption as of 1-26-2023, and I would say it should be omitted in environments that use `NDP-RA`.
+For more information on mDNS, refer to: [https://datatracker.ietf.org/doc/html/draft-rafiee-dnssd-mdns-threatmodel-01](https://datatracker.ietf.org/doc/html/draft-rafiee-dnssd-mdns-threatmodel-01)
 {{< highlight bash >}}
 nft add map inet filter udp_ports_out4 '{ typeof ip saddr . ip daddr . udp dport : verdict; flags interval; }' nft add element inet filter udp_ports_out4 '{ 10.0.0.0/8     .
 10.0.0.0/8     .
 67   : accept }'